sdroege/gstreamer-rs/docs/gstreamer/docs.md

 Pad is not negotiated.
 <!-- enum FlowReturn::variant Error -->
 Some (fatal) error occurred.
-Element generating this error should post an error message with more details.
+Element generating this error should post an error message using GST_ELEMENT_ERROR() with more details.
 <!-- enum FlowReturn::variant NotSupported -->
 This operation is not supported.
 <!-- enum FlowReturn::variant CustomError -->